TiantianLi-mitt/-SOP-Documentation-in-Github/SOP-RHEL10-Setup.md

 The purpose of this Standard Operating Procedure (SOP) is to provide clear, step-by-step instructions for setting up a Red Hat Enterprise Linux (RHEL) 10 virtual machine.
 This procedure ensures that all test environments are created with consistent configurations, which supports reliable application testing and reduces setup errors.

 ## SCOPE
 This document applies to all IT personnel, including system administrators and QA engineers, who are responsible for creating testing environments.
-The scope covers the entire process, from initial planning and VM configuration to the installation of the operating system, deployment of the necessary software stack, and final verification.
-The detailed objectives to be achieved through this SOP are: a fully functional RHEL 10 server with a LEMP stack, configured with basic security measures, and ready for web application deployment.
+The scope covers the entire process, from initial planning and VM configuration in VMware Workstation to the installation of the operating system, deployment of the necessary software stack, and final verification.
+The detailed objective is to produce a fully functional RHEL 10 server ready for web application testing.

 ## ACCOUNTABILITY MATRIX
 | **Task Area** |	**Responsible** | **Stockholder (Person/Team)** |